 traction.

-in a real-time place and neighborhood.
-A
+in a real-time neighborhood.

 The Missional Pod

+The ground floor of missional mobility is in the cultivation of community.
 After Christendom is in ashes, our primary witness will be the spaces we create for humans to become more fully human.
-The ground floor of missional mobility is in the cultivation of community.
-Sustaining community is multiplied in difficulty compared to creating missional outlets and I think that's why it has become the church's Achilles Heel.
+Sustaining community is multiplied in difficulty compared to creating missional energy and I think that's why it has become the church's Achilles Heel.
 I detect that what currently is titled community are often task teams, affinity groups and sanitary programs with a cause.
-Sure, there is a level of gathering that happens in these groups but they often do not operate like covenant households.
+There is a level of gathering that happens in these groups but they often do not operate like covenant households.
 Mission finds its endurance in the ongoing formation of the expanse of community.
 Community is the "pod" that carries mission into the future.

+The ground floor of missional mobility is in the cultivation of community.
 After Christendom is in ashes, our primary witness will be the spaces we create for humans to become more fully human.
-The ground floor of missional mobility is in the cultivation of community.
-Sustaining community is multiplied in difficulty compared to creating missional outlets and I think that's why it has become the church's Achilles Heel.
+Sustaining community is multiplied in difficulty compared to creating missional energy and I think that's why it has become the church's Achilles Heel.
 I detect that what currently is titled community are often task teams, affinity groups and sanitary programs with a cause.
-Sure, there is a level of gathering that happens in these groups but they often do not operate like covenant households.
+There is a level of gathering that happens in these groups but they often do not operate like covenant households.
 Mission finds its endurance in the ongoing formation of the expanse of community.
 Community is the "pod" that carries mission into the future.

-Honestly, there is an irritation in incarnation.
 Community is the garden space where dirt gets underneath our fingernails, as we learn how to love well.
 It is the great exposure of those inner inclinations towards “selfish ambition and vain conceit”.
+In our commitment to a together-life we exercise muscles that we want to avoid using, that make us more nimble for the long haul of missional living.
 Community is more than “belonging” it is about “becoming” and meeting the best and worst in ourselves.
 It is a profound instrument that acts like a scalpel and warm cup of tea at the same time.
-In our commitment to a together-life we exercise muscles that we want to avoid using, that make us more nimble for the long haul of missional living.
-This is where I see the gears locking up in the missional conversation.
 Neutralization takes places in our missional endeavors when community is an addendum or afterthought.
+For the sake of God’s mission in the world, we need to engage in the physical and the particular rather than being abstract when it comes to the agronomy of community,

-Honestly, there is an irritation in incarnation.
 Community is the garden space where dirt gets underneath our fingernails, as we learn how to love well.
 It is the great exposure of those inner inclinations towards “selfish ambition and vain conceit”.
+In our commitment to a together-life we exercise muscles that we want to avoid using, that make us more nimble for the long haul of missional living.
 Community is more than “belonging” it is about “becoming” and meeting the best and worst in ourselves.
 It is a profound instrument that acts like a scalpel and warm cup of tea at the same time.
-In our commitment to a together-life we exercise muscles that we want to avoid using, that make us more nimble for the long haul of missional living.
-This is where I see the gears locking up in the missional conversation.
 Neutralization takes places in our missional endeavors when community is an addendum or afterthought.
+For the sake of God’s mission in the world, we need to engage in the physical and the particular rather than being abstract when it comes to the agronomy of community,

 Getting Particular

 Here are two basic but uncomfortable rhythms that we disciple in those coming out of the fog of individualism and into the light of community.
 The intention is always to move past the rhetoric of community and into real reorientation.
-Both of these following rhythms are compelled by the incarnation of God in Jesus.

 Here are two basic but uncomfortable rhythms that we disciple in those coming out of the fog of individualism and into the light of community.
 The intention is always to move past the rhetoric of community and into real reorientation.
-Both of these following rhythms are compelled by the incarnation of God in Jesus.

 1. Availability